Meet The Board

 With over a decade of experience practicing EMDR therapy, she brings extensive clinical expertise and a genuine passion for advancing this transformative treatment modality across Canada.
 As Clinical Director and owner of a specialized EMDR therapy clinic in Northern Alberta, she has witnessed firsthand the profound healing impact this approach offers to clients navigating trauma and complex mental health challenges.

 Lisa is committed to expanding access to quality EMDR knowledge while advocating for its recognition within broader healthcare systems.
-As a neurodivergent professional, she brings a unique perspective to her leadership role and champions inclusive approaches within the EMDR community.
+As a neurodivergent professional on the autism spectrum, she brings a unique perspective to her leadership role and champions inclusive approaches within the EMDR community.
+She is a passionate advocate for neurodiversity acceptance and awareness, working to create more understanding and accommodating environments for neurodivergent individuals in both professional and therapeutic settings.

 When not advancing the mission of EMDR Canada, she can be found exploring the natural beauty of Alberta with her family.
 At home, her Biewer Terrier holds the unofficial, but undisputed, position of household manager.